Android Development

 • POST – Updates a resource or creates a resource.

-• The data that is transmitted uses standard MIME types, including images, video, text, html, XML and JSON.
+• The data that is transmitted uses standard MIME types, including images, video, text, HTML, XML, and JSON.

-1. Identify the end point URL on the server.
+1. Identify the endpoint URL on the server.

-4. Parse data.
+4. Parse the data.

-5. Display parsed data on device screen.
+5. Display the parsed data on the device screen.

-3. Handle server response (success, failure etc).
+3. Handle server response (success, failure, etc.).

 WebService Example